ytzhong/RVweights/readme.md

-In this folder, we present the weights we trained from the Framingham Heart Study (off-spring and third-generation cohorts).
-The weights are trained from 2,443 samples in total.
+In this folder, we present the weights trained from the Framingham Heart Study (off-spring and third-generation cohorts) with a total sample size of 2,443.

 There are three files:
 1. CV_full_weights.tar.gz contains weights trained from CVs-only models